Multi-index importance sampling for McKean--Vlasov stochastic differential equations: McKean--Vlasov stochastic differential equation

-The methodology introduced in this work is tested on the simple, one-dimensional Kuramoto model~\citep{chemical_app,neuroscience_app,combustion_app}, which is used to describe synchronization in statistical physics to help model behavior of large sets of coupled oscillators.
-It is a system of $P$ fully connected, synchronized oscillators.
-The state of each oscillator is represented by process $X_p^P:[0,T]\cross\Omega \rightarrow \mathbb{R}$ that has the following Itô SDE dynamics
+The method in this work is assessed on the simple, one-dimensional (1D) Kuramoto model \citep{chemical_app,neuroscience_app,combustion_app}, describing synchronization in statistical physics to model the behavior of large sets of fully connected, synchronized oscillators.
+The phase of oscillator $p$ (out of $P$) is represented by the process $X_p^P:[0, T]\cross\Omega \rightarrow \mathbb{R}$ with the following Itô SDE dynamics: